DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

   - enhance
 ---

-You may be able to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.
+You might need to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.

-This can help when you have (one or more of the following):
+This could be because you have (one or more of the following):

 * finished your degree more than 5 years ago
 * a different but related degree to the subject you want to teach